n3w0rld94/iot-garden-monitor-app/README.md

 The charts library used is __ng2charts__.
 It is based on _chart.js_ which allows fine control of charts generation.

+A guard against unauthorised navigation has been setup in _src/app/guards_ to restrict access without login.

+firebase setup is done in _src/app/app.module.ts and the configuration data is in the _src/environments_

 The first step is to clone this repo:
 1. Open the Windows command prompt in the folder were you wish to pull the project.
 2. Run _```git clone https://github.com/n3w0rld94/iot-garden-monitor-app.git```_